Air resistance and drawing free body diagrams

 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about air resistance and free body diagrams (GCSE and Key Stage 3)

 A feather and a bowling ball are dropped at the same time.
 Which hits the ground first?
 This question requires really profound thinking, and challenges students’ prior conceptions.
-Intuitively the bowling ball will hit the ground first because it is heavier or because it experiences less air resistance than the feather – both are wrong explanations.
+Intuitively students will think that the bowling ball will hit the ground first because it is heavier or because it experiences less air resistance than the feather – both are wrong explanations.
 What happens then if we remove all the air particles?
 Here, Professor Brian Cox drops a feather and a bowling ball in the world’s largest vacuum chamber so let’s see what happens.